 Where the Council incurs capital spend on or revalues any property, plant and equipment this is reviewed to determine whether there are any material components.
 An identifiable component within a main asset (e.g. a lift within a building) is recognised separately and accounted for like any other piece of property, plant and equipment.
-The Council only reviews material components where the main asset has a gross book value of £3 million or greater.
+For relevant asset categories, excluding Council Dwellings, the Council only reviews material components where the main asset has a gross book value of £3 million or greater.
 Individual components are only recognised where they represent a significant proportion (25% or greater) of the main asset.
+For Council Dwellings, the Council has applied the componentisation requirements under HRA Self-Financing regulations introduced for 2012/13.

-In accordance with the Code of Practice 2011/12, Property, Plant and Equipment assets are only recognised if it is probable that future economic benefits or service potential associated with the item will flow to the Council.
+In accordance with the Code of Practice 2012/13, Property, Plant and Equipment assets are only recognised if it is probable that future economic benefits or service potential associated with the item will flow to the Council.
 The PPE assets of the Council's Community, Voluntary Controlled and Foundation schools are considered to meet the IFRS definition for recognition and are included in the Council's balance sheet.
 As Voluntary Aided and Academy schools are not owned or fully funded by the Council, they are not considered to meet the recognition criteria and are therefore not included in the Council's Balance Sheet.